 This course will explore the body as a landscape for appropriation.
 Students will look at the different techniques involved in using the human form as object and subject of their creative output.
 Students are to identify the human forms' innate ability to be abstracted and appropriated for self-expression.
-Students will
+Students will explore the body in different mediums and processes from traditional to contemporary.
+There will be a focus on the connections that can be made between the generation of form, the creative process and the body as a performative object.

-VART 2156 Interactive Art
+VART 2156 Interactive Art (3,4,0

-Prerequisite: VART 1006 Introduction to Visual Arts II/Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses